Middle Eastern Inspired Chicken Dutch Oven Camping Recipe

 Psst we’re compensated…see our disclosures.

 Step 1.
-Measure And Mix Spices At Home.
+Measure And Mix Spices At Home

 Camp Cooking Tip: When I am making a recipe that uses small measurements of dried spices, I only take what I need to the campsite.
+I mix and measure my spices at home and transport them in small food storage containers with tight-fitting lids.

 kim cooking outdoors